MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_05_PIM.md

 1. On the **My roles \| Azure AD roles** blade, click the **Active roles** tab and verify that the Global Reader role is now active.

     >**Note**: You might have to refresh the page to view the updated list of active roles.

+1. Sign out and close the InPrivate browser window.

 > Result: You have practiced activating PIM roles with and without approval.